 You’ve probably heard the expression "being behind the 8-Ball."
 Sure it came from a game, but in life it means being stuck in a position where any move will have a negative effect, in other words trapped with no way forward.
 At the 8-Ball Welfare Foundation we have been able to provide the way forward for many fellow journalists.

-The 8-Ball Welfare Foundation – an independent arm of the Los Angeles Press Club – exists to allow those of us in the profession of journalism to help fellow journalists in time of need.
+The 8-Ball Welfare Foundation exists to allow those of us in the profession of journalism to help fellow journalists in time of need.
 As you can see in the history section of this website we reach back nearly 60 years.

-The Press Club started this charitable foundation in 1954 and incorporated it in 1957.
-Since then, many hundreds of thousands of dollars have been given in financial aid.
+The 8 Ball Foundation is a charitable foundation started by the Greater Los Angeles Press Club in 1954.
+The organization became independent of the Press Club in 1956 and remains so today.
+Many hundreds of thousands of dollars have been given in financial aid.
 These are grants that have gone to needy Southern California journalists (radio, television, print and web) and journalism students.

 In 2009, the Good News Foundation of Los Angeles honored the 8-Ball Welfare Foundation a $5,000 "Good Works" grant.
 Accepting it are (from left), Ken Moore, Chairman Bob Krauch, Venice McClean and Treasurer Bob Tarlau.